novoda/novoda/style-guides/swift/README.markdown

 ###Methods and Functions

 In general, prefer methods and properties over free functions.
 Always ensure that the intent of the method is clear at the call site.
-The [API Design Guidelines](https://swift.org/documentation/api-design-guidelines/) set out a number of conventions for different kinds of method
+The [API Design Guidelines](https://swift.org/documentation/api-design-guidelines/) set out a number of conventions for different kinds of methods

-  * sometimes compensating for weak type information (e.g the `sender` parameter in an `@IBAction method`)
   * verb methods follow the -ed, -ing rule for the non-mutating version
   * noun methods follow the formX rule for the mutating version
   * naming methods for their side effects